Best gravel bike pedals 2025: featuring the best clipless, power meter, and flat pedals for off-road riding.

 Reasons to avoid

 Probably the most popular choice among gravel riders based on their great value and functionality, Shimano's PD-M520 are the go-to clipless MTB pedal.
-The SPD design here stands for Shimano Pedaling Dynamics and is a 2-bolt cleat system for off-road use, not to be confused with SPD-SL which is the three-bolt road cycling system.
+SPD design stands for Shimano Pedaling Dynamics and is a 2-bolt cleat system that helps with mud clearing and is not confused with SPD-SL, the three-bolt road cycling system.

-The pedals, like most in this guide, are dual-sided, which means, unlike some road cycling pedals, you can clip in on both sides, which is particularly handy for off-road use.
-The cleats provided are compatible with shoes that feature a 2-bolt fixing, although this is pretty universal for off-road clipless shoes.
+Like most in this guide, the pedals are dual-sided.
+This means that, unlike some road cycling pedals, you can clip in on both sides, which is particularly handy for off-road use.
+The cleats provided are compatible with shoes with a 2-bolt fixing, although this is universal for off-road clipless shoes.
 These will feature a recess in the tread where the metal cleat fits, so it's easy to walk around off the bike without a protruding cleat getting in the way.

-These budget clipless pedals have sealed cartridge bearings to reduce dirt and water ingress, as well as adjustable cleat tension so you can make it easier to clip out which can be pretty useful for technical riding where you might need to dab or put a foot down in a hurry.
+These budget clipless pedals have sealed cartridge bearings to reduce dirt and water ingress.
+They also have adjustable cleat tension so you can make it easier to clip out, which can be pretty useful for technical riding where you might need to dab or put a foot down in a hurry.

-Our tester felt well connected during pedalling and there was no hint of being thrown out of the pedal over rough ground, or when powering up a slope whilst out of the saddle.
+Our tester felt well connected during pedalling, and there was no hint of being thrown out of the pedal over rough ground or when powering up a slope while out of the saddle.
 The system is really durable and reliable.
-It is also incredibly versatile and able to suit many disciplines of cycling - a classic, rightly so!
+It is also incredibly versatile and able to suit many disciplines of cycling—a classic, rightly so!

 Read more: Shimano PD-M520 SPD gravel bike pedals full review